 Polgara, disguised as a Nadrak woman, has a certain amount of trouble comprehending her exact status.
 Though technically 'property' she is in fact perfectly free to go wherever and do whatever she likes as long as she has a good dinner ready for her master at every evening.

 Mord-Sith to any Lord Rahl, from the Sword of Truth series, due to brutal brainwashing from a young age, which includes being forced to kill their fathers.
 They still stick around even after Richard freed them (deciding that someone who would do that is worth following), and some were happier than most after he gave them more... freedom.
 Also, those touched by a Confessor-they literally have no desire except to serve them, for the rest of their lives.

 Golems, have a mixed attitude to this.
 They continue to bring buckets of water from a well until everything is flooded if no one tells them to stop (arguably they do this as an act of rebellion: they aren't expected to think, and so they don't).
 Feet of Clay revolved around a group of golems creating a golem king to lead them to freedom - then selling him, because a golem must have a master.
-Those that are freed continue to work all the time, except for periodic times when they gather and do nothing, because they're not tools.
+Those that are freed continue to work all the time, except for periodic holy days were they rest, because they're not tools.
 One golem upon death elected to remain in the eternal desert rather than travel it to another destination as most people do, considering an empty plain with nothing to do and no orders to follow freedom.

 Also deconstructed by the slaves of Discworld's Ancient-Greece-like nation of Ephebe, where a slave has much better living and working conditions than a poor free man.
 In fact, the only reason Ephebean slaves want to buy their freedom is so they can have to option of owning slaves of their own.